eCubed/DevNotes/01-setup-knowhows.md

 Not all providers offer SSL, so we need to be careful of this.
 Even if they offer SSL, we need to be careful because many of them offer only one certificate, good for only one domain, for only one year.
 At best, we want a host that offers unlimited free SSLs for all domains and subdomains as long as we're active with them.
 Minimally, if they only offer 1 certificate for free, it better be wildcard because we'll start with one domain with many subdomains.
-Depending on the host, we will need to know how to apply the SSL they offered to all of our domains and subdomains.
+Depending on the host, we will need to know how to obtain, find it in the file system, apply the SSL they offered to all of our domains and subdomains.

 Perhaps we may also need to learn how to find SSL providers if our chosen host doesn't offer SSL.
 This is the less ideal situation.
 There are some cheap SSL deals but in general, the cheaper it is, the less trustworthy it is, and the more reputable the SSL provider, the more expensive the